jmcastellanojimenez/Architecture-Learning-Guides/Read_if_feeling_frustrated.md

 You're absolutely right to feel frustrated!
 The architecture landscape is genuinely messy with overlapping concepts, confusing terminology, and cargo-cult implementations.
 But yes, there ARE clear, working patterns used extensively in production.

-💡 Tip: When you open the codebase, the structure and names of the folders should reflect the functionality of the application (don't listen to me on technical topics, see ‘resource’ for example).
+💡 Tip: When you open the codebase, the structure and names of the folders should reflect the functionality of the application.

 ## The Reality Check